Remember the Curse of Dimensionality: The Case of Goodness-of-Fit Testing in Arbitrary Dimension: Introduction

 \section{Introduction}

 We consider the multivariate two-sample goodness-of-fit testing problem in a nonparametric setting.
-In the two-sample goodness-of-fit problem we are given two datasets, $X_1,X_2,\ldots,X_m$ IID with unknown distribution $F$ and $Y_1, \dots, Y_n$ IID with unknown distribution $G$.
-The goal is to determine whether or not $F=G$.
-In the classical statistics literature this question has been studied in detail for univariate data, with well-known tests such as the Kolmogorov-Smirnov test \citep{kolmogorov1933sulla,smirnov1939estimation}, based on comparing the empirical distribution functions; the number-of-runs test \citep{MR0002083}; or the longest-run test \citep{MR0004453}.
-Work on multivariate two-sample tests can be traced to~\cite{hotelling1951}, who describes t-tests for multivariate Gaussian distributions.
-Still there is much less work devoted particularly to high-dimensional multivariate scenarios.
+In the two-sample goodness-of-fit problem we are given two datasets, $X_1,X_2,\ldots,X_m$ IID with unknown distribution $F$ and $Y_1, \dots, Y_n$ IID with unknown distribution $G$, and the goal is to determine whether or not $F=G$.
+In the classical statistics literature, this question has been studied extensively in univariate setting, with well-known tests such as the Kolmogorov-Smirnov test \cite{kolmogorov1933sulla, smirnov1939estimation}, the number-of-runs test \cite{MR0002083}, or the longest-run test \cite{MR0004453}.
+Work on multivariate two-sample tests can be traced to~\cite{hotelling1951}.

+Comparatively, much less work has been devoted to the multivariate setting.
 High-dimensional two-sample goodness-of-fit problems arise naturally in medical, social and financial applications.
 For instance, in medical applications, the behavior or response to a drug can manifest in terms of a diverse set of symptoms, and the goal is to detect differences among these multitude of symptoms.
 Cross-cultural differences in social sciences are often measured with respect to a number of different behavioral factors.
 Finally, inferring differences/changes in stock market trends is generally based not only on macro/microeconomic but also a number of prevailing political and social factors.
 There is, therefore, a need for understanding the fundamental achievable limits of multivariate two-sample goodness-of-fit testing.
 Here we are mostly interested in the nonparametric situation.